chiemvs/EnvManager/README.md

 - pytorch (CUDA enabled)
 - cartopy

+Keeps a record of the required modules and adds those as a load statement in the first lines of VENVNAME/bin/activate
+Correct modules should therefore automatically load upon activation

 testsetup.slurm is for testing purposes

-TODO: make sure lines are added to VENVNAME/bin/activate such that the right module are also loaded upon activation of the new environment.